Ion District: Midtown Tax Increment Reinvestment Zone (TIRZ) #2

 On August 26, 2021, the board of the Midtown TIRZ voted to approve an economic development agreement between the TIRZ and Rice Management Company.
-In exchange for leading construction and repair projects within the Innovation District, the TIRZ will provide $65 million in cost reimbursements for RMC's investment.
+In exchange for leading infrastructure improvements and building a new parking garage within the Innovation District, the TIRZ will provide $65 million in cost reimbursements for RMC's investment.
 Despite months of critical feedback requesting that the TIRZ require RMC to enter into a Community Benefits Agreement with a community coalition before approving the deal, six of the seven board members voted for the agreement.
 Board member Caton Fenz, CEO of ConnectGen, noted that the development may incidentally result in some affordable housing, however the agreement does not include any mention of affordable housing or any measures to address gentrification, particularly in the Third Ward community neighboring Midtown.
 The Midtown TIRZ has bought an estimated $72 million worth of land in Third Ward covering 4 million square feet.